wynessgp/sqa-risk-recreation/docs/bva/domain/Territory.md

 ### BVA Step 2
 - **Input**: the state of the relying object (Player object) is set
-- **Output**: pointer or null
+- **Output**: pointer

 ### BVA Step 3
 - **Input**: Cases
-  - The first possibility: The territory has no player in control, call getter
+  - The first possibility: The territory has no player in control
-  - The second possibility: The territory has a player in control, call getter
+  - The second possibility: The territory has a player in control

-- **Output**: Pointers of Player object or null
+- **Output**: the assigned Player object

 ### BVA Step 4
 ### Test 1